FAQs: About working at UTSA

 How do I file a grievance?

 A faculty member may seek redress of any grievable action or decision by following the procedures as defined in section III of the HOP 2.34 Faculty Grievance Procedure.
-The Office of Academic and Faculty Support oversees the Faculty Grievance Process.
+Visit the Faculty Resources page for more.
 For informal, confidential assistance in addressing concerns or complaints related to the university’s academic function, Academic Affairs employs an ombudsperson to assist faculty, staff and student employees.

 FAQs: About teaching at UTSA